s-wigg/ads-red-black-trees/README.md

 $ npm test
 ```

-## Assignment - Week 2
+## Assignment - Week 3

 ### Core

-1. Read through the existing code in `src/data_structures/binary_search_tree.js` and ensure you understand how it works
+1. Read through the existing code in `src/data_structures/red_black_tree.js` and ensure you understand how it works
+1. Make sure that both the binary search tree tests and the red-black tree tests are running (and failing) against `RedBlackTree`
-1. Implement `BinarySearchTree.insert()` so that it passes the tests
+1. Implement `RedBlackTree._insertRebalance()` to pass the tests
-1. Fill out test stubs for `BinarySearchTree.delete()`
-1. Implement `BinarySearchTree.delete()` to pass the tests
+1. Implement `RedBlackTree.delete()` to pass the tests

 ### Optional

-1. Implement a visualization of a user list that relies on a binary search tree
+1. Implement a visualization of a user list that relies on a red-black tree
+1. Write a command-line program to profile the performance of an ordered dictionary.
+It should...
+    - Build a tree of a certain size and then measure the time it takes to do various operations
+    - Measure the time it takes to build the tree, to do a set number of lookups, and to delete every record in the tree
+    - Build trees of size 1,000 to 25,000 nodes, at 1,000 node increments
+    - Use both random and pathological input orderings to generate trees

+    Run your profiler against both your red-black tree implementation and your binary search tree implementation.
+You should get 4 sets of performance data, one for each combination of algorithm and input ordering.
+Plug these data into your favorite spreadsheet and make a graph.
+Can you see the difference between linear and logarithmic peformance?

+    Note: because JS is [JIT-compiled](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/), you may see significantly lower performance on the first few runs of any given operation for your program.
+To avoid this, you can "warm up" the JIT by creating a dummy tree and doing a few hundred inserts, lookups and deletes before starting the profile run.